autowarefoundation/autoware.core/common/autoware_control_center/README.md

 ros2 run autoware_control_center autoware_control_center
 ```

 ACC has startup timer and waits for 10 sec for any node to be registered.
-If atleast one node is registered ACC starts normal work.
+If at least one node is registered ACC starts normal work.
 If not ACC will think that it was relaunched after crash and will start re-register procedure.

-It will list all _autoware_nodes_ with _AutowareContolCenterDeregister_ service and will send request to each node.
+It will list all _autoware_nodes_ with _AutowareControlCenterDeregister_ service and will send request to each node.
 So all nodes will have to register to the new instance of ACC.
-After this proceedure ACC will start regular work.
+After this procedure ACC will start regular work.
 If the list will be empty ACC will keep going and will publish empty messages to the _autoware_node_reports_ topic.

 Expected heartbeat frequency is 5 Hz.
 It can be configured by `lease_duration` parameter.
 Lease duration must be >= heartbeat's period in _autoware_node_ as there is some network overhead.
 If the granted `lease_duration`` time will be violated such _autoware_node_ will be considered as not alive.